wumbo3/wumbo3/README.md

 - 👋 Hi, I’m @wumbo3
 - 👀 I’m interested in crypto and web dApps
 - 💞️ I’m looking to collaborate on projects in the Web3 space.
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  - Twitter: @wumboNFT
+  - Discord: Wumbo#8533
 - More to come...

 <!---